African Swine Fever Risk Means It’s Time for Action

 There are steps that pork producers can take to raise the level of foreign animal disease preparedness across the industry and that information can be found on the Checkoff’s FAD Preparation Checklist.

 Early detection of trade limiting FADs of swine provides the best opportunity to contain an outbreak.
 Pork producers and their employees are the frontlines of defense.
 The posters in the FAD push packs provide barn level awareness that serve as a daily reminder of the importance of FAD awareness.
 The Center for Food Security & Public Health provides education specific to ASF that can be used for group training.

-African swine fever virus is a highly contagious viral disease impacting only pigs, not people—so it is not a public health threat or food safety concern.
+- African swine fever is a viral disease affecting only pigs, not people; so it is not a public health threat nor a food safety concern.